LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 }
 ```

 Pretty straightforward.
 A `Snapshot` consists of the process' memory along with some metadata for the blocks.
-This lets us known, given an index into `memory`, what is its real address (or vice versa):
+This lets us know, given an index into `memory`, what its real address (or vice versa):

 ```rust
 fn get_block_idx_from_mem_offset(&self, mem_offset: usize) -> usize {